ssb22/adjuster/README.md

 `--extra-css=EXTRA_CSS
 `
- : Extra CSS to inject into sites to fix things in the Android or iOS browser app.
+ : Extra CSS to inject into sites to fix things in the Android browser app.
 You may also specify a file to read `--extra-css`=@file.css

 `--app-name=APP_NAME`
  : User-visible name of the Android app